MoTrPAC/clinical-sample-batching/README.md

 - **The `--max-full-batches` `-f` flag should be used to force as many batches as possible to have *exactly* `--max-n-per-batch` samples**
 - `--vars-to-balance` `-v` defines the list of variables for which more than one group should be present in each batch (default: `c('codedsiteid','randomgroupcode','sex_psca','older_than_40')`)
 - `--tissue-subset [TISSUE_CODE]` restricts balancing to a single tissue specified by `[TISSUE_CODE]`, which must match a value in either the 'Sample Type' column of one of `--shipment-manifest-excel` or the 'SampleTypeCode' column of one of `--api-metadata-csv`
+- `--block-randomization` can be used to include an "injection_order" column based on block randomization (i.e. individuals within a batch are randomized, keeping all samples from an individual together, and then samples within an indiviual are randomized)
+- `--separate-batch-files` can be used to write out one blinded batch assignment file *per batch* per tissue per assay instead of the default behavior of one file per tissue per assay
 - `--outdir` `-o` can be used to specify an output directory other than the current working directory
 - `--quietly` `-q` can be used to silence progress messages